 Eye exams for seniors are an incredibly important factor in maintaining your quality of life throughout your sunset years.
 As a good rule of thumb, senior citizens should have their eyes checked at least every two years.
 If you have other risk factors – hereditary conditions or diabetes, for example – you should have your eyes checked once a year at minimum.
 Vision changes can affect your quality of life and your safety, so make sure you schedule your appointment as soon as possible.

 If you’re looking for a relaxing senior living community with a focus on preventative healthcare, contact the Crossings at Riverview.
 Our welcoming community provides peace of mind for families and their loved ones by offering assisted living, respite care, and memory care services.
 Tour our community, meet our friendly staff, and see our amenities first-hand.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!